AEmilioDiStefano/ros2_ws_minimal/README.md

   libavcodec-dev libavdevice-dev libavfilter-dev libavformat-dev \
   libswresample-dev libswscale-dev
 ```
-## 6.2 Create the venv in your workspace root
+## 6.2 Create the venv in your workspace root ( ONLY ON THE LAPTOP )

 ```shell
 cd /home/aemilio/ros2_ws